ninadel/nhd-plus-hr-beta-toolbox/README.md

 (for example, the stream may have portions with different names or named and unnamed portions).
 If interested in a portion of a stream that shares the same name, use fields with the prefix G.
 If interested in a physically continuous stream regardless of name, use fields with the prefix P.

+These calculated fields are useful for filtering streams by FCode type.
+For example, to exclude streams that do not contain perennial segments, select features that have a P46006 value of 1 (FCode 46006 = perennial).

 #### Tributary_Streams fields (dissolved)
 * To generate the Tributary_Streams feature class, the Tributary_Segments feature class is dissolved on the following fields: